-WORLD LEARNING IATA STANDARDS
+WORLD LEARNING IATI STANDARDS

 World Learning Europe (WLE) is committed to transparency in its work and accountability to its key stakeholders, in particular those individuals with whom we work on issues of education, inclusion and power.